okta/okta-oidc-js/packages/okta-angular/README.md

 #### `oktaAuth.getUser()`

 Returns a promise that will resolve with the result of the OpenID Connect `/userinfo` endpoint if an access token is provided, or returns the claims of the ID token if no access token is available.
-The returned claims depend on the requested response type, requested scope, and authorization server policies.
+The returned claims depend on the requested response type, requested scopes, and authorization server policies.
 For more information see documentation for the [UserInfo endpoint][], [ID Token Claims][], and [Customizing Your Authorization Server][].

 #### `oktaAuth.getAccessToken() Promise<string>`